Magnetoexcitons in transition-metal dichalcogenides monolayers, bilayers, and van der Waals heterostructures: Results of calculations and discussion

 \subsection{Contribution from the external magnetic field to binding energies of magnetoexcitons in bilayer MX$_{2}$-MX$_{2}$ and MX$_{2}$-hBN-MX$_{2}$ heterostructures}

-As the first step, we compare the contributions to binding energies of indirect magnetoexcitons due to the external magnetic field calculated using the RK and Coulomb potentials.
-In Fig. \ref{mos_bilayer_vac} are shown the energy contributions from the magnetic field to the binding energies of indirect magnetoexcitons in FS bilayer MoS$_2$ -MoS$_2$ for Rydberg states 1$s$ (\ref{mos_bilayer_vac}$a$), 2$s$ (\ref{mos_bilayer_vac}$b$), 3$s$ (\ref{mos_bilayer_vac}$c$), and 4$s$ (\ref{mos_bilayer_vac}$d$).
+First, we consider bilayer system.
+We compare the contributions to binding energies of indirect magnetoexcitons due to the external magnetic field calculated using the RK and Coulomb potentials.
+In Fig. \ref{mos_bilayer_vac}, as a representative case, are shown the energy contributions from the magnetic field to the binding energies of indirect magnetoexcitons in bilayer MoS$_2$-MoS$_2$ for Rydberg states 1$s$ (\ref{mos_bilayer_vac}$a$), 2$s$ (\ref{mos_bilayer_vac}$b$), 3$s$ (\ref{mos_bilayer_vac}$c$), and 4$s$ (\ref{mos_bilayer_vac}$d$).
 The binding energies are calculated using $V_{RK}$ and $V_C$ potentials.
 Data are plotted for $A_{\text{high}}$, $A_{\text{low}}$, and $B$ magnetoexcitons.
 The comparison shows that i. $\Delta E_{RK} > \Delta E_{C}$ and the difference increases with the magnetic field increase; ii. results obtained with both potentials satisfy the following inequality: $\Delta E_{A_{\text{high}}} < \Delta E_{B} < \Delta E_{A_\text{low}}$.
-Most importantly, it is worth to mention that the contribution from the magnetic field is systematically bigger for the FS bilayer MoS$_{2}$-MoS$_{2}$ than for the FS MoS$_{2}$ monolayer for all states when calculations are performed with $V_{RK}$.
-In other words, $\Delta E_{A_{\text{low}}}$ for indirect magnetoexcitons in FS MoS$_{2}$-MoS$_{2}$ bilayer is greater than $\Delta E_{A_{\text{low}}}$ for direct magnetoexcitons in FS MoS$_{2}$ monolayer.
-Similar patterns are observed for other FS bilayers constituent from MoSe$_{2}$, WS$_{2}$ and WSe$_{2}$ monolayers, respectively.
+Most importantly, it is worth to mention that the contribution from the magnetic field is systematically bigger for the bilayer MoS$_{2}$-MoS$_{2}$ than for the FS MoS$_{2}$ monolayer for all states when calculations are performed with $V_{RK}$.
+In other words, $\Delta E_{A_{\text{low}}}$ for indirect magnetoexcitons in MoS$_{2}$-MoS$_{2}$ bilayer is greater than $\Delta E_{A_{\text{low}}}$ for direct magnetoexcitons in FS MoS$_{2}$ monolayer.
+Similar patterns are observed for other bilayers constituent from MoSe$_{2}$, WS$_{2}$ and WSe$_{2}$ monolayers, respectively.
+It is interesting to note that for the bilayer MX$_{2}$-MX$_{2}$ system the energy contribution from the magnetic field for the state 1$s$ is more than one order of magnitude smaller than for the states 2$s$, 3$s$ and 4$s$ and the states do not dissociate in the range of the varying magnetic field.